georgeslabreche/marsrad/README.md

 ## Overview

 An R package to calculate solar irradiance (instantaneous power) and insolation (energy over time) on the Martian surface for both horizontal and inclined surfaces.
 This package is essential in designing solar power systems for Mars missions and mission planning.
-Based on NASA Technical Memorandums 102299, 103623, 105216, 106321, and 106700, i.e. the canonical Mars solar radiation papers.
+Based on NASA Technical Memoranda 102299, 103623, 105216, 106321, and 106700, i.e. the canonical Mars solar radiation papers.

 ## Citation